Spacesmurf3/Automated-ELK-Stack-Deployment/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available and reliable, in addition to restricting in-bound access to the network.
-  -What aspect of security do load balancers protect?
-    *Load balancers protects the system from DDoS attacks by shifting      attack traffic.
-  -What is the advantage of a jump box?
+Load balancers protects the system from DDoS attacks by shifting attack traffic.
+A load balancer intelligently distributes traffic from clients across multiple servers without the clients having to understand how many servers are in use or how they are configured.
+Because the load balancer sits between the clients and the servers it can enhance the user experience by providing additional security, performance, resilience and simplify scaling your website.

-    *The advantage of a jump box is to give access to the user from a single node that can be secured and monitored.
+The advantage of a jump box is to give access to the user from a single node that can be secured and monitored.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the jumpbox and system network.
-  -What does Filebeat watch for?
-    *Filebeat watches for any information in the file system that has      been changed and when it was changed.
+Filebeat watches for any information in the file system that has been changed and when it was changed.
+Metricbeat takes the metrics and statistics and sends them to the specified output.
-  -What does Metricbeat record?
-    *Metricbeat takes the metrics and statistics and sends them to the specified output.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name       | Function   | IP Address | Operating System |
 |------------|------------|------------|------------------|